 Hi.
 You see those muffins up top there?
 The ones that actually look more like cupcakes with their gloriously creamy frosting?
 Yeah, those.
 They are healthy.
-Like whole wheat, low sugar, full of nutrition, clean eats, totally acceptable for breakfast healthy.
+Like whole wheat, low sugar, full of nutrition healthy.
 They don’t look healthy.
 But they are.
 Which is the best kind of healthy.

 Of course, my definition of healthy might vary drastically from yours and both of ours are probably different from the person down the street.
 Healthy is a totally relative term (and part of the reason why it is so full of contention all the time).
 For something to be considered “healthy” in my book, it has to focus more on being nutrient-dense than anything else—and that’s what these muffins are.
 Delicious, healthy, nutrient-dense little balls of awesome.

 The majority of the sweetness in these muffins comes in the form of creamy, spicy, apple-tastic Musselman’s Apple Butter.
 They are low on the added sugar and high on the moisture thanks to the ole A.B.
 They are dense.
 Sweet.
 Moist.
 And packed full of good-for-you-ingredients like whole wheat flour, walnuts, carrots (duh), and raisins.